 If you are a Direct Loan borrower, you are eligible for all four income-driven repayment plans.
 So how do you choose?
-Find out which plan will provide the lowest monthly payment amount—and to do that, contact NSLSC for help.
+Find out which plan may provide the lowest monthly payment amount—and to do that you may contact NSLSC for help.
 (NOTE that the PAYE plan is only available to new borrows on or after October 1, 2007, who received a Direct Loan disbursement on or after October 1, 2011.)

 If you are an FFEL Loan borrower, you have only one option: the IBR plan.
 (NOTE that if you consolidate your FFEL Loan into a Direct Consolidation Loan, then you’ll also be eligible for the PAYE, REPAYE, and ICR plans.
 Terms and conditions may vary, depending upon when you received your federal student loans.)

 The amount of your income also plays a role in determining your eligibility.

 Both the REPAYE and the ICR plans have no specific income requirements.
 However, to be eligible for the PAYE and IBR plans, your income must be low compared to your eligible federal student loan debt.